qstainless/CEN4025C-module05/pseudo code.md

         returns the items in the to-do list

     public void addItem(Item item)
-        adds the passed item to the Data model
+        add the passed item to the database if item is successfully added to the database add the passed item to the Data model else
+            rollback the database transaction
+            do not add item to the Data model

     public void loadItems
         instantiate items as an observable array list in FXCollections

-        populate the String itemData by calling the readItemsFromFile method

-        split the itemData variable using a unique delimiter and add the delimited values to a temporary array of strings

-        parse through the temporary array of strings split each element of the array using a tab delimiter (three indexes) the first index is assigned to itemDescription the second index is assigned to itemDetails the third indes is assigned to itemDueDate
+        open the hibernate session
+        create the CriteriaBuilder
+        create the CriteriaQuery
+        set the root for the CriteriaQuery
+        select the CriteriaQuery root
+        get the query result list

-            create a new Item instance with the three indexes add the created Item instance to the observable array list items
+        add the result list to a List of Item populate the observable array list with the query results

-    public static String readItemsFromFile
-        tries top read all bytes in the specified file path

-        returns the items read from the file (will return null values if it is empty or does not exist)

-    public void saveItems
-        use BufferedWriter to write all elements in the Data model to the text file after writing the elements of each item in the to-do list, add a unique delimiter

     public void deleteItem(Item item)
-        use the remove() method to remove the passed item from items
+        delete the passed item from the database if the item is successfully deleted from the database use the remove() method to remove the passed item from the Data model else
+            rollback the database transaction
 ```

 ### view